1. How much does a SERVE mission trip for teens cost?

 - Detailed schedules are set by the local Host Team and may vary from what’s described here.
 Please be flexible, and follow the schedule set by the Host Team.

 - Middle School and Special Needs SERVE experiences may start on Saturday or Sunday, and typically wrap-up on Friday.

 All adults are required to attend the entire week with SERVE.
 They serve as small group leaders and work site overseers.
 They must be safety conscious at all times.
 They are responsible for driving their small group to and from work sites throughout the week.
 They are also responsible for general crowd control and spiritual coaching throughout the week.
 Download the leader handbook HERE.

 We are also offering two sending church adult leader training webinars in January 2019.
 CLICK HERE to learn more!

 How Many Adult Leaders Are Needed for a SERVE Mission Trip?

-One adult (21 years of age or older) is required for every 5 youth (20 years of age and under).
+One adult (21 years of age or older) is required for every five youth.
 At least one adult of each gender (if students of each gender are attending).